protobufjs/protobuf.js/README.md

 }
 ```

-You can take pretty much any generated code snippet as a reference.
-Easy ways to obtain these are either setting `protobuf.util.codegen.verbose = true` while watching the magic as it happens, or simply inspecting [generated static code](https://github.com/dcodeIO/protobuf.js#command-line).
+Easy ways to obtain example code snippets are either setting `protobuf.util.codegen.verbose = true` while watching the magic as it happens, or simply inspecting generated static code.

 ### Using services